-- Restricted Class may be solicited at any time - Executive and administrative personnel of the organization - Noncorporate members - Families of both - Expanded Class may be solicited twice a year - Rank-and-file employees of organization (and their families) - Employees whose wages are not subject to income tax withholding may not be solicited - Solicitations must be in writing and mailed to the solicitee's personal residence - Must appoint a custodian to receive contributions - Membership organization PACs may not solicit the executive and administrative personnel of corporate members.
+- Restricted Class may be solicited at any time - Executive and administrative personnel of the organization - Non-corporate members - Families of both - Expanded Class may be solicited twice a year - Rank-and-file employees of organization (and their families) - Employees whose wages are not subject to income tax withholding may not be solicited - Solicitations must be in writing and mailed to the solicitee's personal residence - Must appoint a custodian to receive contributions - Unlike trade association PACs, membership organization PACs may not solicit the executive and administrative personnel of corporate members.
 See FEC Advisory opinion 2011-22 (Virginia Poultry Growers Cooperative).